World War II Timelines: 1939 1940 1941 1942 1943 1944 1945 |

 East worlington hosts evacuees

-At a meeting of the South Molton Rural District Council the Clerk, Mr C. B. Willey informed those present that about 830 evacuees were expected that Thursday evening, more to follow on Friday and Saturday: East Worlington would host 56 of the Saturday evacuees.
+At a meeting of the South Molton Rural District Council the Clerk, Mr C. B. Willey informed those present that about 830 evacuees were expected that Thursday evening, more to follow on Friday and Saturday: East Worlington was initially expected to host 56 of the Saturday evacuees.

 Battle of Britain